TeamKnown/Crum/README.md

 #### Login

-To account for AR compatability on different devices, we automatically detect the user's phone model in the *Settings* page.
-The user has the ability to modify these settings to accomodate their device.
+To account for AR compatibility on different devices, we automatically detect the user's phone model in the *Settings* page.
+The user has the ability to modify these settings to accommodate their device.

 <p float="left">
   <img src="public/Device.gif">